odoo/documentation/accounting/localizations/l10n_ar.rst

 Each document type can have a unique sequence per journal where it is assigned.
 As part of the localization, the Document Type include the country on which the document is applicable and the data is created automatically when the localization module is installed.

-The information required for the document types is included by default so the user doesn�t need to fill anything on this view:
+The information required for the document types is included by default so the user doesn't need to fill anything on this view:

 .. image:: media/argentina08.png
    :align: center